frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ## Other layers

 There are five more layers, for a total of 6.
 All are hold-to-activate.
 The shift keys in these layers are *not* auto-off.
-In v38, the "handedness" of most of these layers was reversed i.e. they were mostly mirror-imaged.

 ### SYMS